Frequently asked questions

 How do I get started?

 Book a free 15-minute consultation.
 There’s no pressure — we use the call to see if we’re a fit.
-If we are, we’ll schedule a full initial session and start building a treatment plan together.
+If we are, we’ll schedule a 90-minute initial assessment session where we review any measures and inventories you completed beforehand, talk through your history, and clarify what you’re hoping to accomplish in therapy.
+Ongoing sessions after that are 50 minutes.

 Rose Markotic, LMFT is licensed in California, Connecticut, Maine, Rhode Island, and Vermont.
 All sessions are conducted online via a HIPAA-compliant secure video platform.
 You need to be physically located in one of those five states at the time of session.